treehouse/android-intents-broadcast-receivers/README.md

-# android-intents-broadcast-receivers
+# Android Intents and Broadcast Receivers
-Project files for the Treehouse Intents and Broadcast Receivers course.
+Project files for the Music Machine app used in Treehouse's Intents and Broadcast Receivers course.